srini-555/coding-interview/docs/solution-patterns/Prefix_Sum_Array.md

 ## Conclusions
 - The sum of range [i, j] of the input array: prefixSum[j] - prefixSum[i-1]

-## Benefit
-- Reduce the complexity of algorightm.

 ## Problems can use prefix sum array
 - Sum of sub-array problems